7 Iron Rich Drinks to Boost Your Hemoglobin

 Although consuming prune juice helps fulfil daily iron requirements, you should also note that plant-based iron isn’t as bioavailable as animal iron or iron from supplements.
 Therefore, it’s preferable to regularly consume a balanced diet with a mix of plant and animal-based iron sources for healthy iron levels.

-Beetroot contains minerals that repair the blood cells.
+Additionally, it improves the oxygen uptake in red blood cells.
+Studies show that regular consumption of beetroot juice can indeed improve hemoglobin levels.
 As a result, it increases the oxygen supply in the body.
 One hundred grams of beetroot contains 0.8mg of iron.
-You can add toppings of carrot, orange or amla to your beetroot juice to enhance the flavour and nutrient content.
+You can flavour beetroot juice with amla or lemon and the vitamin C will further help improve iron absorption.

 Protein powders, such as whey, have less iron than pea protein powder.
 For example, a 20gm intake of organic yellow pea protein provides 30% of the daily value for iron.

-However, the same amount of whey protein offers only 13%.
-Therefore, pea protein powder can be an excellent choice to fulfil your iron requirements.
+Whey protein on the other hand has negligible amount of iron.
+Therefore, pea protein powder can be an excellent choice to improve iron intake.

-Mulberries are high in vitamin C and iron, as one cup of mulberry extract contains 2.59mg of iron and 51mg of vitamin C. At the same time, vitamin C in mulberries help absorb iron from other food sources.
+Mulberries are high in vitamin C and iron, as one cup of mulberry extract contains 3.22mg of iron and 16.80mg of vitamin C. At the same time, vitamin C in mulberries help absorb iron from other food sources.

 Unfortunately, mulberries aren’t always the most accessible fruit in the supermarket.
 However, if you get them, use them to prepare this smoothie to get an adequate dose of iron and vitamin C. You can make the mulberry smoothie by following these simple steps: